 The New Year is usually a time of reflection about the bigger picture in life, a time to set goals and to visualize the year ahead.
-If you love the game of pool, take a little time to apply this deep thinking to enjoy the heck out of 2013 in the poolroom.
+If you love the game of pool, take a little time to apply this deep thinking to enjoy the heck out of this year in the poolroom.
 Here's a look at five of my favorite “big picture” goals and how they can inspire you to make this the best year yet!

 1. Make your weaknesses strengths.